unni-krishnan-95/copy/_posts/2016-11-20-ncl-regular-season-1.md

 <div class="rBorder" markdown="1">
 <span style="color:red">3. __00110100 00110001 01100011 01101111 01101111 01101011 01110011 01110100 01100001 01110010 00110111 00110010__</span>

-Just go to this [Binary to Ascii Converter](http://www.binaryhexconverter.com/binary-to-ascii-text-converter) and you will get the answer
+Just go to this [Binary to Ascii Converter](http://www.binaryhexconverter.com/binary-to-ascii-text-converter) and you will get the answer.

 __Answer: 41cookstar72__
 </div>